pnuehrenberg/vassi/docs/index.rst

     - extract :doc:`individual and dyadic spatiotemporal features <source/5_feature_extraction>` to describe movement and posture
     - sample behavioral datasets to :doc:`train machine-learning algorithms <source/3_basic_usage>`
     - post-process behavioral classification results for down-stream analyses
-    - interactively visualize and validate behavioral sequences
+    - interactively :doc:`visualize and validate behavioral sequences <source/interactive_validation>`

 You can use *vassi* to implement a full behavioral scoring pipeline in Python, train a machine-learning model, and use it to predict behavioral sequences.